carstecEtecEuroAlbino/carstec/README.md

 ### [João Felipe Francisco Moreira](https://github.com/joaofelipe80)
 - [x] Criação do banco de dados.
-- [ ] Agendamento de veículos.
+- [ ] Agendamento de veículos no módulo do cliente.
 - [ ] Alterar agenda no módulo do administrador.
 - [ ] Excluir agenda no módulo do administrador.
+- [ ] Alteração dos dados do administrador.
+- [ ] Exclusão do administrador.

 ### [Venicius Ferraz de Aráujo](https://github.com/venicius-braco)
 - [ ] Alteração dos carros no módulo do administrador.
 - [ ] Exclusão dos carros no módulo do administrador.
-- [ ] Alteração dos dados do administrador.
-- [ ] Exclusão do administrador.
-- [ ] Alteracao do cliente no modulo cliente
+- [ ] Alteracao do cliente no modulo cliente.
-- [ ] Alteracao do cliente no modulo administrador
+- [ ] Alteracao do cliente no modulo administrador.
-- [ ] Exclusao do cliente no modulo administrador
+- [ ] Exclusao do cliente no modulo administrador .